bkuhlmann/dotfiles/README.md

 Shell scripts for applying default settings to UNIX-based operating systems.

-By default, these are set to my preferences (namely for OSX) but you can change them to your liking by editing any of the *.tt template files in the home_files directory.
+By default, these are set to my preferences (namely for macOS) but you can change them to your liking by editing any of the `*.tt` template files in the `home_files` directory.
 Read on to learn more.

 <!-- Tocer[start]: Auto-generated, don't remove. -->